This delicious, slimming-friendly Lentil Curry makes a great meal whether you’re counting calories or following Weight Watchers!

 - You need to count 1 Point per portion of this Lentil Curry recipe if you’re on WW Blue.

-- You need to count 1 Points per portion of this Lentil Curry recipe if you’re on WW Purple.
+- You need to count 1 Point per portion of this Lentil Curry recipe if you’re on WW Purple.

 Do you need any special ingredients to make Lentil Curry?